-- When Show Client Details is set to On - the top-level clients and different version of that client will display.
+- When Show Client Details is set to On - the top-level clients and different versions of that client will display.

 The highlighted row indicates the top-level client (Apple iPhone, Gmail, and so on).
 The detailed email open statistics display below the top-level client.

-- The percentage of email opens by each device type are displayed with each bar in the chart.
+- The percentage of email opens by each device type is displayed with each bar in the chart.

 - By looking at each category, you can easily visualize if your open rates for each category are declining or increasing.

 For most emails, these limits will never be reached.
 If your email is long, the bottom part of your email might be missing.
 The email gets cut off if the length exceeds 3000-5000px (depending on the client).
 You can either run a retest if the length does not exceed the pixel limit or reduce the length of the email and then retest to prevent the cutoffs from occurring.